-This Product Is Designed to Keep Pace With Heavy Demand
+Designed to Keep Pace With Heavy Demand

 Let's say that you need to take a shower at the same time that the dishwasher is running.
 In such a scenario, you may be concerned that your water heater won't be able to keep up.